-The City of Lakeland, in association with the Florida Department of Transportation (FDOT), is currently conducting a Project Development and Environmental (PD&E) Study to evaluate the extension of Wabash Avenue from Harden Boulevard to Ariana St, a distance of approximately 2.6 miles.
-These improvements are being evaluated to address future travel demand and provide for enhanced mobility and regional connectivity in Southwest Florida.
+The City of Lakeland, in association with the Florida Department of Transportation (FDOT), is conducted a Project Development and Environmental (PD&E) Study to evaluate the extension of Wabash Avenue from Harden Boulevard to Ariana St, a distance of approximately 2.6 miles.
+These improvements were evaluated to address future travel demand and provide for enhanced mobility and regional connectivity in Southwest Florida.

-The Study process allows for an objective evaluation of project alternatives and the development of documentation necessary to reach a decision on the type, location, and design concept of future improvements to Wabash Avenue.
-The study is being conducted to maintain eligibility for future federal funding in future project phases: therefore, the study will be submitted by FDOT to the Federal Highway Administration (FHWA) for approval.
+The Study process allowed for an objective evaluation of project alternatives and the development of documentation necessary to reach a decision on the type, location, and design concept of future improvements to Wabash Avenue.
+The study was conducted to maintain eligibility for future federal funding in future project phases: therefore, the study has been submitted by FDOT to the Federal Highway Administration (FHWA) for approval.

 Potential impacts to the natural, physical, social and cultural environment have been evaluated with respect to both the No-Build Alternative and the Recommended Build Alternative.
 As part of this process, several independent reports have been prepared with the information from technical analyses in order to document potential impacts resulting from the proposed project.
 Those reports include: Westland Evaluation Report, Endangered Species Biological Assessment Report, Cultural Resource Assessment Study, and Noise Study Report.

-Based on the results of the technical analyses to date, along with public and agency input, a Recommended Build Alternative was chosen and documented along with the No-Build Alternative in the project reports.
-These documents have been reviewed by the City of Lakeland and FDOT and have been submitted to FHWA for review.
+Based on the results of the technical analyses, along with public and agency input, a Recommended Build Alternative was selected and documented along with the No-Build Alternative in the project reports.
+These documents were reviewed by the City of Lakeland and FDOT and were submitted to FHWA for approval.

 No-Build Alternative: The No-Build Alternative assumes that no improvements will be made in the study area and that existing conditions will remain.
 This alternative is often used to compare the costs and benefits of implementing proposed improvements versus the alternative of continuing to use the existing facility.
 For this study, the No-Build Alternative would mean that Wabash Avenue would not be extended.